A Comprehensive Guide to Navigating U.S. Tax Forms for Independent Contractors

 What Information Does Form 1099 Collect and How Is It Used?

-The 1099, by contrast, is completed by the payer, and is sent to the individual contractor (or contractor entity) detailing the payments made to them, and the type of income.
-This form is filed with the IRS to report the payments made to the contractor.
+• Form 1099, on the other hand, is completed by the payer and sent to the contractor to detail the payments made and the type of income.
+This form is then filed with the IRS to report the payments made to the contractor.

 How to Fill Out Form 1099

-Form 1040 is considered the “master tax return” which must be completed by US taxpayers every year — whether they are employed or working as contractors.
-There are four variations of the form.
+Form 1040 is the “master tax return” required to be completed by all US taxpayers each year, whether employed or working as contractors.
+There are four variations of Form 1040:

-• Form 1040-X: For those who need to make changes to their tax filing
+• Form 1040-X: For making changes to a previously filed tax return.

 What Information Does Form 1040 Collect and How Is It Used?